-Members of the Board of Directors who are not officers or employees of the Corporation were paid an annual fee of \$21,000 for the 1997 and 1998 calendar years comprised of (i) \$15,000 which is deposited in quarterly installments into an individual brokerage account set up for each such director with IAAC for the purchase of common stock of the Corporation in the open market, and (ii) \$6,000 payable in cash in quarterly installments of \$1,500 each.
+Members of the Board of Directors who are not officers or employees of the Corporation were paid an annual fee of \$21,000 for the 1999 and 2000 calendar years comprised of (i) \$15,000 which is deposited in installments into a brokerage account and paid to each director for the purchase of common stock of the Corporation in the open market, and (ii) \$6,000 payable in cash in quarterly installments of \$1,500 each.
 In addition to the annual fee, outside directors also receive \$500 for each board meeting attended.
-Such directors were also reimbursed for expenses relating to their attendance at meetings during the 1998 fiscal year.
-The quarterly fee portion for stock purchases for one director was redirected for cash payment for the quarters ended June 1998 and September 1998.
+Such directors were also reimbursed for expenses relating to their attendance at meetings during the fiscal year.
+The fee portion for stock purchases for one director was redirected for cash payment beginning June 2000.